 The Legislative Branch of the Student Government Association is the Student Senate.
-Senators are appointed at the beginning of the fall semester as members of the freshman, sophomore, junior, senior, and graduate classes.
+Senators are appointed at the beginning of the fall semester and include two representatives from each college, four seats at large and one seat each filled by members of the Freshman, Sophomore, Junior and Senior classes and a Graduate student.
 Students can apply or notify the SGA President of their interest in these positions.

-The Judicial Branch is composed of five appointed jurors, one from each class level.
+The Judicial Branch is appointed by the Executive members.
 They are referred to as the Student Court and handle constitutional related disputes, appeals of decisions made by the Election Committee, complaints filed against registered student organizations and other matters.